-36. Importance of MIS and Data Collection to Risk Management: Effective risk management relies on accurate and readily available data.
+35. Importance of MIS and Data Collection to Risk Management: Effective risk management relies on accurate and readily available data.
 RCBs must strive to install effective and robust Management Information Systems (MIS) and data collection and tracking mechanisms.
 The type of data collected and tracked will vary based on the type of risk under consideration.
 RCBs should therefore understand the individual risks they plan to control to determine collection and tracking of appropriate data.
 A reliable MIS is key to risk measurement, tracking of identified risks through risk registers and schedules, monitoring and reporting.
-Effective MIS is also important for the generation of various models for testing capacity of RCBs to respond to various degrees of risk.

-PART II:RISK MANAGEMENT GUIDELINES (RMGs) FOR RURAL BANKS
+PART II: RISK MANAGEMENT GUIDELINES (RMGs) FOR RURAL BANKS

-3.0: GUIDELINES ON ROLES AND RESPONSIBILITIES FOR RISK MANAGEMENT IN RCBs
+3.0 GUIDELINES ON ROLES AND RESPONSIBILITIES FOR RISK MANAGEMENT IN RCBs

-37. An effective risk management system is realised in an environment where there is clarity on the structures for risk management and assignment of roles and responsibilities.
+36. An effective risk management system is realised in an environment where there is clarity on the structures for risk management and assignment of roles and responsibilities.
 The RCB has to specify who has authority to take actions on its behalf because these have direct implications on the design and implementation of an effective risk management framework in the RCB.
 Although the ultimate accountability for risk management rests with the Board of directors, this is mostly executed through Key Management Personnel and staff.
 The guidelines provide a framework on roles and responsibilities as well as structures for risk management in the RCB.